 For the people that live in these mountains, every day is a day coexisting with the natural world.
-Of course, as a guide, perhaps the most important part of all is sharing these experiences with our clients — facilitating meaningful interactions between people and helping to curate the secret corners of this enigmatic region.
-Our clients often communicate to us how these weeks spent in the mountains provide an escape from pressures of everyday society, from things like the relentless news cycle or the strangeness of living in our modern, mechanized world.
+Of course, as a guide, perhaps the most important part of all is sharing these experiences with our clients.
+We facilitate meaningful interactions between people and help to curate the secret corners of this enigmatic region.
+Our clients often communicate to us how these weeks spent in the mountains provide an escape from the pressures of everyday society.
+Hiking here removes you from things like the relentless news cycle or the strangeness of living in our modern, mechanized world.

-For me, I find that hiking in the mountains provides an important impression of how precarious the preservation of these natural worlds is, especially given our rapidly changing climate and expanding society.
-For me, it is important to see firsthand how the natural world is changing and how different countries are working to preserve this precious balance — especially considering how important this natural connection is for the health and happiness of the locals living in these mountains.
+For me, I find that hiking in the mountains provides an important impression of how precarious the preservation of these natural worlds is.
+For me, it is important to see firsthand how the natural world is changing and how different countries are working to preserve this precious balance.
+This is especially considering how important this natural connection is for the health and happiness of the locals living in these mountains.

 The most physical example of the changes in our climate and the nature in the Alps is the recession of the glaciers.
 In a way, the glaciers are a natural majesty that is already lost, unless we plan to live for millennia and patiently wait for the next ice age!
 In the Alpine chalets, you can see old paintings and photos depicting entire oceans of ice, which are now reduced to icefields clinging to only the highest reaches of the mountains.
 A stunning representation of this is the Mer de Glace, a famous glacier above Chamonix.
 Here, you can walk down a stairway from the cliffs above down onto the glacier, a walk that takes about a half hour.
 Roughly every ten minutes of descending there is another marker, showing how many hundreds of feet the ice has already sunk – just in the span of a human lifetime!